Going underground at the Wikileaks assumption centre

 To enter the old nuclear bunker in Stockholm where the Wikileaks secrets are stored is like passing into another surreal world, half way between planet Earth and cyberspace.

+The entrance on the street is non-descript.
+It is just a door in a face of rock.
+Steam billows from pipes alongside into the bitterly cold Swedish air.
 If you press the bell and get invited in, glass doors open and you walk into a James Bond world of soft lighting.
 There is the high security of doors which only open when the door behind you has closed, and which need special passes for every few steps of the journey into the inner cavern.

 But there is also falling water in fountains and pot plants, because people work here, watching monitors from a control room.
 One of the carpets has the surface of the moon on it to give an added surreal effect.